bk138/gromit-mpx/README.md

 ## Potential Problems

+XFCE per default grabs Ctrl-F1 to Ctrl-F12 (switch to workspace 1-12) and Alt-F9 (minimize window) which renders Gromit-MPX's default hotkey mapping unusable.
+A workaround is to define other hotkeys/undo-keys for Gromit-MPX that are not function keys.

 When there is no [compositing manager](https://en.wikipedia.org/wiki/Compositing_window_manager) such as Mutter or KWin running, Gromit-MPX falls back to a legacy drawing mode.
 This may drastically slow down your X-Server, especially when you draw very